erda-project/erda-ui/README.md

 Erda is an open-source platform created by [Terminus](https://www.terminus.io/) to ensure the development of microservice applications.
 It provides DevOps, microservice governance, and multi-cloud management capabilities.
 The multi-cloud architecture based on Kubernetes and application-centric DevOps and microservice governance can make the development, operation, monitoring, and problem diagnosis of complex business applications simpler and more efficient.

+For Technology stack and development process, please see [here](./docs/introduction_en.md).

 ## ✨ Platforms

 - DevOps platform